RySE-AI/MultiLabelClassification/README.md

 **Important: Content, both literal and graphical, is copyrighted by Wizards of the Coast.
 This is a fan project with non-comercial usage!**

-I made my own example for multi-label classification by using Magic the Gathering cards from mtgpics.
+Recently I was at my parents home and I randomly saw my old magic the gathering cards.
+I thought that this would be good and comprehensible example for a multi-label classifier.
+So I made my own example by using Magic the Gathering card images from mtgpics.
 I guess that there is no real life use case for it but as I mentioned before this project is for learning purposes.

-The task will be to predict the color of the card and whether it's a creature or a special (spell/instant/enchantment) with one classifier.
+SO the task will be to predict the color of the card and whether it's a creature or a special (spell/instant/enchantment) with one classifier.

 To get the images I built a [webscraper](scripts/mtgpics_card_scraper.py) with